d11wtq/dot-vim/README.md

 Vundle will clone and register all the specified plugins (into ~/.vim/bundle/).

-If you want the color scheme to take effect, either quit and restart Vim, or re-source the .vimrc:
+If you want the color scheme and git status line to take effect, either quit and restart Vim, or re-source the .vimrc:

     :so ~/.vimrc